MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Mexico/vat-recalculation.md

 ---
 # VAT Recalculation
 When a customer makes payment in a foreign currency, VAT must be recalculated using the exchange rate at the time of the invoice payment.

  A company creates an invoice in a foreign currency for the purchase of taxable goods and taxable services by a foreign customer.
-This invoice ../../includes VAT.
+This invoice includes VAT.
 When the customer makes the payment at a later date, VAT is recalculated based on the original sales amount, and adjusted for the new currency rates.

  The following steps show how to create a report for unrealized VAT amounts:

 -   Set up an option to allow recalculation of VAT upon receipt of payment.

 -   Recalculate VAT upon receipt of payment.

 -   Adjust journal entries for realization of VAT taxes payable to recognize exchange differences.

 -   Create a VAT statement that shows the unrealized VAT amounts.
 For more information, see [Create a VAT Statement](how-to-define-vat-statements.md).

 ## See Also
  [How to: Define VAT Statements](how-to-define-vat-statements.md)
  VAT Statement Line